Zetta56/GenShop/README.md

     (Optional) `REACT_APP_GOOGLE_CLIENTID` set to your [Google API client ID](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid).
     Add this if you want to include Google OAuth2.0 authentication.

-3. Run `npm install` in your root to add all dependencies.
+3. Run `npm install` in the root directory to add all server dependencies.

 4. Run `npm run build` to add your admin user and set up the client.